raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 As given in the description, the list of moves are a stream, not an ordered collection.
 Therefore, this solution sort-of works given the template code, but does not work given the requirements.
 [Udik](https://news.ycombinator.com/user?id=Udik) on Hacker News was the first person to point this out.

-> Consider a finite checkerboard of unknown size.
-On each square, we randomly place an arrow pointing to one of its four sides.
-A chequer is placed randomly on the checkerboard.
-Each move consists of moving the chequer one square in the direction of the arrow in the square it occupies.
-If the arrow should cause the chequer to move off the edge of the board, the game halts.
+To reiterate:

-> The problem is this: The game board is hidden from us.
+> The game board is hidden from us.
 A player moves the chequer, following the rules.
-As the player moves the chequer, they calls out the direction of movement, e.g. “↑, →, ↑, ↓, ↑, →…” Write an algorithm that will determine whether the game halts, **strictly from the called out directions**, in finite time and space.
+As the player moves the chequer, they calls out the direction of movement, e.g. “↑, →, ↑, ↓, ↑, →…” Write an algorithm that will determine whether the game halts, **strictly from the called out directions**, in **finite** time and space.

-I was trying to give the impression that the Carpenter was unnecessarily force-fitting the cycle detection algorithm to the chequerboard game.
+I was trying to give the impression that the Carpenter was unnecessarily force-fitting the constant-space cycle detection algorithm to the chequerboard game.
 In the story, he tried to joke about that:

 > There’s an old joke that a mathematician is someone who will take a five-minute problem, then spend an hour proving it is equivalent to another problem they have already solved.
 I approached this question in that spirit.